ZhongxuanWang/Character-Artist/README.md

 *************
 **Materials**
 *************
+Oviax is mostly an independent project.
+However, it's inevitable that certain difficulties may be encountered.
+Thus, I used some materials online and codes to feed myself.
 Those are some materials that I used in order to finish the project.
 I made some relatively big modifications in order to fit the need.
-Some links will not be explained since their path is clear already. http://paulbourke.net/dataformats/asciiart/ https://www.oodlestechnologies.com/blogs/Image-Compression-In-Java/ https://www.tutorialspoint.com/dip/grayscale_to_rgb_conversion.htm
+Some links will not be explained since their path is clear already.<br>
+http://paulbourke.net/dataformats/asciiart/
+https://www.oodlestechnologies.com/blogs/Image-Compression-In-Java/
+https://www.tutorialspoint.com/dip/grayscale_to_rgb_conversion.htm